YellowSakura/opencoffee/README.md

 <p align="center" width="100%"><img alt="Step 6" src="docs/slack-setup-guide/step-06.webp"></p>

-7. [**Optional**] Edit the "Display Information," such as changing the description or the. icon using the `docs/coffee-cup.png` file, and then click "Save":
+7. [**Optional**] Edit the "Display Information," such as changing the description or the icon using the `docs/coffee-cup.png` file, and then click "Save":

 <p align="center" width="100%"><img alt="Step 7" src="docs/slack-setup-guide/step-07.webp"></p>